vidyeshranade/Crossword/README.md

 ## Contributing
 I amd looking for a feature to add.
 Which should enable end user to hook the puzzle into the application.
-Past answer into puzzle instead of typing each letter
+Past answer into puzzle instead of typing each letter >> Done

 ## Credits
 The real magic of puzzle rendering is from the baseline (awesome) code by Jesse Weisbeck.